 If a person suspects they may have genital warts, they should contact a healthcare professional.

-Doctors can generally diagnose genital warts by performing a physical examination, including examination of the genital and rectal areas.
+Doctors can generally diagnose genital warts with a physical examination, which involves looking at the genital and rectal areas.

-Some people may feel uncomfortable visiting a healthcare professional for the diagnosis of genital warts.
+However, some people may feel uncomfortable visiting a healthcare professional to diagnose genital warts.

-Although at-home tests for sexually transmitted infections (STIs) are available, they do not specifically look for HPV types that can cause genital warts.
-Therefore, for an accurate diagnosis, a person should seek guidance from a doctor.
+Although at-home tests for sexually transmitted infections (STIs) are available, they do not specifically look for the types of HPV that can cause genital warts.
+Therefore, a person should seek guidance from a doctor for an accurate diagnosis.

-Some genital warts outbreaks clear on their own, without treatment.
+Some genital wart outbreaks clear on their own, without treatment.
 If a person has genital warts that are not causing discomfort, they may not need to seek medical attention.

-However, individuals should seek treatment for their genital warts if the warts are growing, spreading, or causing pain or discomfort.
+However, people should get treatment if their genital warts are growing, spreading, or causing pain or discomfort.

-The American Academy of Dermatology Association (AAD) recommends a person contact a doctor to confirm their suspected diagnosis and to relieve uncomfortable symptoms.
+The American Academy of Dermatology Association (AAD) recommends a person contact a doctor to confirm genital warts and relieve uncomfortable symptoms.

-Before discussing treatment options with the doctor, a person should tell them about any other health conditions, as well as if they are pregnant or nursing.
+Before discussing treatment options with a healthcare professional, they should tell them about any other health conditions and if they are pregnant or nursing.

 Topical treatments for genital warts may be very effective.
 This type of treatment includes:

-- medications that prevent cell division, such as podophyllotoxin solution in a gel or cream
+- medications that prevent cell division, such as a podophyllotoxin solution in a gel or cream

 - immune system enhancers in a topical cream, such as imiquimod

-- ointment of catechins extracted from green tea that reduce HPV genes
+- an ointment of catechins, which come from green tea and can help reduce HPV genes

 - trichloroacetic acid to dissolve warts by dissolving the protein in them